stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

     export BUCKET_NAME=acmqe-hypershift
     export BUCKET_REGION=us-east-1
     ```

-    <b>Note:</b> <i>in order for the cluster to show correctly in the MCE console UI, it is recommended to keep the `CLUSTER_NAME` and `INFRA_ID` the same.</i>
+    For description of each variable, run

+    ```bash
+    $ hypershift create cluster aws --help
+    ```

-2. Ensure you are logged into your hub cluster.
+2. Ensure you are logged into your hub (`local-cluster`) cluster.

-3. If you do want to create the hypershift infrastructure and IAM pieces separately, refer to the [How do I create the hypershift infrastructure and IAM pieces separately?](#how-do-i-create-the-hypershift-infrastructure-and-iam-pieces-separately) section at the end.
+3. If you want to create the hypershift infrastructure and IAM pieces separately, refer to the [How do I create the hypershift infrastructure and IAM pieces separately?](#how-do-i-create-the-hypershift-infrastructure-and-iam-pieces-separately) section at the end.
 Otherwise run the following command to create the hosted cluster:

     ```bash
-    $ oc hcp create cluster aws \
+    $ hypershift create cluster aws \
         --name $CLUSTER_NAME \
         --infra-id $INFRA_ID \
         --aws-creds $AWS_CREDS \